-HOW TO LIGHTEN YOUR ENVIRONMENTAL FOOTPRINT AT HOME: CLOTHING
+HOW TO LIGHTEN YOUR CARBON FOOTPRINT AT HOME: CLOTHING

 In the UK we buy well over 30 pieces of clothing and footwear each, every year[i], and there are over £10 billion worth of unused clothes sitting in our cupboards.
 On average we only wear about half of the clothes we have.

 So keeping a lid on new purchases is a really effective way to reduce our environmental footprint when it comes to what we wear, and it can save a lot of cash too.